nickw444/nickw444.github.io/_pages/about.md

 ---
 layout: page
 hidden_title: true
-title: Resume
+title: About
-permalink: /resume/
+permalink: /about/
 menu_order: 1
-menu: default
+menu: none
 ---

 ### Hey there!